Tabla de Contenidos

 There are still people who feel they need to explain who they are before even asking if they can get married.
 And while same-sex marriage is now legal in Cuba, social equality still has a long way to go.
 It’s still possible to encounter vendors who refuse to work with same-sex couples — especially those who follow religious beliefs they see as conflicting.

-To walk with your story, celebrate it freely, and create a moment that truly reflects who you are. pertenezca.
+To honor your story, celebrate it freely, and create a moment that truly belongs to you.

 SHARE THIS MOMENT